 front-runner.
 (Rule 14.F)

 c.
-District level delegates and alternates who have filed complete and timely statements of candidacy forms pledged to a presidential candidate and are enrolled Democratic electors residing in the state of Connecticut in the congressional district which they seek to represent are selected at Congressional District Caucuses of said supported candidate to be held on May 27, 2020 at 7:30 PM by way of a signed ballot.
+District level delegates and alternates who have filed complete and timely statements of candidacy forms pledged to a presidential candidate and are enrolled Democratic electors residing in the state of Connecticut in the congressional district which they seek to represent are selected at Congressional District Caucuses of said supported candidate to be held on June 30, 2020 4 PM – 9 PM by way of online ballot.
 There will be no secret ballots.

 Said statements of candidacy shall include name, gender, age, race, voting address and presidential preference of each prospective delegate and shall be signed by said aspirant.
 Each statement shall be considered to be a pledge of support for the presidential named therein.
 (Rule 12.E.(1))

 Procedural rules and voting guidelines shall be in accordance with DNC, State Party, and Robert’s Rules of Order.

+After the presidential primary on August 11, 2020 and vote percentages are calculated to determine the number of delegates for each presidential candidate, district level delegates and alternates will be determined by the number of votes received by each delegate candidate and ensuring equal division in accordance with the Rules.

 7. Equal Division of District-Level Delegates

 a.
 To ensure the district-level delegates are equally divided between men and women the gender of the first binary delegate elected in each district will be designated.
 At the time of election of delegates in the district the binary gender advantage will alternate as delegate positions are filled and the alternation shall continue across presidential preferences in order of vote-getting preference.
 In the case of non-binary gender delegates, they shall not be counted in either the male or female category.
 (Rule 6.C., Rule 6.C.1 & Reg.
 4.10)